 Myth No. 9: Companies That Produced and Sold Asbestos Didn’t Know of the Health Risks

-Not only did they know of asbestos’ health risks, but they also hid the information from their workers and the general public for many years.
+Not only did they know of asbestos’ health risks, they also hid the information from their workers and the general public for many years.
 They put millions of lives at risk, caused thousands of deaths and emotionally scarred many American families.
 They did wrong, from both a moral and legal standpoint.

 Myth No. 10: Mesothelioma Only Affects Men